BESS Workgroup

 procedure in this section.
 Otherwise, the procedure falls

-back to [RFC7432] the Default Algorithm.
-Algorithm [RFC7432].
+back to [RFC7432] Default Algorithm. the default DF algorithm [RFC7432].
 The Highest-Preference Highest-

 Preference and Lowest-Preference Algorithms are different Algorithms,